 5. Planner

-Unless you have magical superpowers you’re probably going to need a really solid planner to keep your new responsibilities in line with your old.
+really solid planner to keep your new responsibilities in line with your old.
 Writing things down (or typing them in a productivity app) clears your mind for higher level things, amongst many other benefits.
 “If you don’t write things down, your mind spends more time ‘paper shuffling’ and creates its own anxiety (Sources of Insight).”

 6. Email signature

 This is one of the easiest ways to promote your business.
-Ideally you’ve purchased a domain name and taken advantage of [email protected] If you haven’t gotten that far yet, insert a link to your business in the email signature of your personal (and professional) Gmail account.
+Ideally you’ve purchased a domain name and taken advantage of [email protected].
+If you haven’t gotten that far yet, insert a link to your business in the email signature of your personal (and professional) Gmail account.

 7. Level head

 Starting a side gig is not going to be easy.
 It’s actually going to be really freaking hard.
-As long as your ready to take it on with the understanding that there will be wins and losses, then you’re good.
+As long as your ready to

 8. Elevator pitch